 Traditional gender roles around food preparation have blurred, and cooking has become much more inclusive and on trend.
-Continental is about great food and flavour – neither of which are gender-specific insights.
+Continental is about great food and flavour – neither of which are gender-specific.

-In Australia, our Continental brand led the way with their ‘Love At First Taste’ campaign, showing that food and cooking are pleasures everyone can enjoy, regardless of gender.
+In Australia, our Continental brand led the way a few years ago with their ‘Love At First Taste’ campaign, showing that food and cooking are pleasures everyone can enjoy, regardless of gender.
 This echoed the global Knorr campaign which wanted to reflect and lead this changing face of cooking globally and, by doing so, be relevant, inspirational and progressive.

-In New Zealand, Lynx challenges traditional notions of masculinity with their #FindYourMagic campaign which encourages men to find what makes them unique because the most attractive men they can be is themselves.
+In New Zealand, Lynx challenged traditional notions of masculinity with their #FindYourMagic campaign which encouraged men to find what makes them unique, because the most attractive men they can be is themselves.

 Find out more about how we’re also improving self-esteem and wellbeing through the Dove Self-Esteem Program.